The Facts on Athlete's Foot:

 - Around swimming pools.

-- Damp socks and shoes, and warm, humid conditions encourage the growth of the fungus on your feet that causes athlete’s foot.
+- Damp socks and shoes from sweaty feet, and warm, humid conditions encourage the growth of the fungus on your feet that causes athlete’s foot.

 Athlete’s foot can often be effectively treated and/or prevented with over-the-counter antifungal sprays and powders.